lbormann/darts-voice/README.md

 ## !!!
 IMPORTANT !!!

-This application requires a running instance of autodarts-caller https://github.com/lbormann/autodarts-caller
+This application requires a running instance of darts-caller https://github.com/lbormann/darts-caller

 ## Resources